msuhanov/regf/Windows registry file format specification.md

 #### Notes
 1. A hive bin's size is multiple of 4096 bytes.
-2. The *Spare* field is used when shifting hive bins and cells in-memory.
+2. The *Spare* field is used when shifting hive bins and cells in memory.
 3. A *Timestamp* in the header of the first hive bin acts as a backup copy of a *Last written timestamp* in the base block.

 ### Cell